ReneOlsthoorn/Ground/README.md

 ### Neglectance became failing
 You want to load a JSON?
 Too bad, there is no native Microsoft Windows DLL available for that.
 You want to rotate 3D coordinates or play a music module?
 No native Microsoft Windows DLL for that.
 You want to load a JPG with a native Microsoft Windows DLL?
-Well, also that will not be easy.
+Well, that will not be easy.
+You want to retrieve the contents of a webpage?
+There is ws2_32, but it takes a lot of code and is cumbersome.
+Better use the opensource libcurl, a project which started small in 1997, but evolved to be very useful.

 This is not a coincidence.
-Like I said, Microsoft never tried to offer a great library of native DLLs in Windows, although they had all the resources to do so.
-It might be a conscious decision, because Microsoft sells software themselves and a great library in Windows would undermine their advantage.
+Like I said, Microsoft never tried to offer a great easy-to-use library of native DLLs in Windows, although they had all the resources to do so.
+It probably is a conscious decision, because Microsoft sells software themselves and a great library in Windows would undermine their advantage.
 Nowadays, intiatives like MSYS2 puts Microsoft to shame by providing a list of precompiled packages that have links to documentation and sourcecode.
-If you want an open OS for programmers, it might be better to move to Linux or BSD that contain standard libraries like libjpeg and libpng.
+If you want an open OS for programmers, it is better to move to Linux or BSD that contain standard libraries like libjpeg and libpng.

 The fact that so little functionality is offered by Windows DLLs has also consequences for `Ground`.
 Most of the DLLs must be downloaded, like SDL3 and libmikmod.
-Microsoft is a trillion dollar company with the most dominant OS for 30 years, but for loading a JPG, I use a downloaded DLL called SDL3_image.dll...
+Microsoft is a trillion dollar company with the most dominant OS for 30 years, but for loading a JPG I need a downloaded DLL...
 Windows is pretty much an empty shell.

 ### Looking for a high performance programming language with inline assembly.
 Inserting assembly is a high performance feature.
 So, let's look at high performance languages then.
 There are many